Two unique programs that serve children from the ages of two-and-a-half years to five years:

 Each child has a home base teacher and a small class of children their own age.

-Our youngest classes carry a ratio of one teacher to seven children.
-Classes of children three years of age have a one teacher to nine children ratio.
+Our youngest classes have a ratio of one teacher to seven children.

 Four-year-old classes have a ratio of one teacher to ten children.